New Mexico's Under-The-Radar State Park Is A Peaceful Lake Escape For Fishing, Camping, And Hiking

 El Vado has excellent fishing and hiking

-The cold, deep waters of El Vado Lake are best known for excellent trout and kokanee salmon fishing, although largemouth bass and bluegill are also known to inhabit the depths.
+When the lake is not drained, El Vado offers cold, deep waters that are best known for trout and kokanee salmon fishing, although largemouth bass and bluegill are also known to inhabit the depths.
 Two boat ramps provide easy access to the water, and there are no motor or speed restrictions.
+With the current construction, boat ramps are likely to be closed.
+At the time of this writing, all motorized boats are prohibited, but non-motorized boats are still allowed, including canoes, kayaks, and paddleboards.
 The lake's undulating shoreline is notched with many serene coves, perfect for fishing from both shore or boat.
-In the winter ice fishing is popular when the lake freezes over, but be sure to check with park rangers about the ice thickness before venturing out over the water.
+In the winter, ice fishing is popular when the lake freezes over, but be sure to check with park rangers about the ice thickness before venturing out over the water.

 Once off the water, El Vado Lake State Park has many nature trails snaking throughout the landscape on which you can stretch your legs.
 The main hiking route is the 10.5-mile, out-and-back Rio Chama Trail, connecting with a trail near the glorious, quiet lake in serene Heron Lake State Park to the north.
 The scenic trek winds along the Chama River, through varied terrain, forests, and geological formations, and includes highlights like distinct high-desert vistas and a suspension footbridge.
 Keep an eye out for wildlife while you walk, notably migratory birds and bald eagles.
 In winter, to go along with your ice fishing, the trails at the park are popular for snowshoeing and cross-country skiing.